brknapp/Project_1/README.md

     ##  7 N/A   Tasmanian Devil: … 2007  N/A   09 Apr … 60 min  Docu… Simon N… Simon… Chris… The … English  Austra… N/A    https…
     ##  8 N/A   Christine: Fast a… 2004  N/A   28 Sep … 29 min  Docu… Laurent… Laure… John … N/A   English  USA     N/A    https…
     ##  9 N/A   Fast and Furious:… 2015  N/A   24 Mar … 40 min  Docu… N/A      N/A    Vin D… Divi… English  USA     N/A    N/A
-    ## 10 N/A   Death's Design: M… 2006  N/A   06 Feb … 15 min  Docu… Katy Le… Carol… Texas… N/A   English  USA     N/A    N/A
+    ## 10 N/A   Death's Design: M… 2006  N/A   06 Feb … 15 min  Docu… Katy Le… Carol… Texas… N/A   English  United… N/A    N/A
     ## 11 N/A   Final Destination… 1987  N/A   13 Mar … 27 min  Shor… Paul Bu… Paul … Andre… Drif… English  United… N/A    N/A
     ## 12 N/A   Final Destination… 2011  Not … N/A      5 min   Docu… N/A      N/A    Emma … A lo… English  USA     N/A    N/A
     ## # … with 11 more variables: Ratings.Source <chr>, Ratings.Value <chr>, Metascore <chr>, imdbRating <chr>,